hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 ![code added to albums.js routes](./public/readme/multer-S3.png);

-After various attempts using differing approaches and documentation, I have decided instead to do away with image upload
+After various attempts using differing approaches and documentation, I have decided instead to do away with image upload, and instead use direct image URLs.
+I encountered some issues when changing this: key fixes included removing `enctype` from `album/add.ejs` and changing the `name=image` input to `name=albumCover`.